WELCOME TO FAB PARENTS

 About fab parents

-This website, the articles, training, tools, concepts, ideas, philosophy and mentoring are what I (Helen Oakwater) wished I’d had during all the different stages of my adoption journey; from pre-placement assessment through to my kids leaving home.
+This website, the articles, training, tools, concepts, ideas, philosophy and mentoring are what Helen Oakwater wished she had during all the different stages of her adoption journey; from pre-placement assessment through to her kids leaving home.

 Even though it is primarily for foster and adoptive parents whose children experienced maltreatment and neglect in infancy: the content will be useful for anyone who touches the life of a traumatised child; including Teachers, Social Workers, Health Visitors, Decision Makers, Medics, Family Members, The Media, Judges and adults who experienced abuse, neglect or maltreatment during their own childhood.

 You want and need to know that the material on this website is credible, effective and based on sound theory, research and practice.
 You should know the qualifications and track record of contributors.
 These are listed for the individual contributors.
-(At this stage it is just Helen).
+(Unless otherwise stated it is Helen Oakwater).

 realise that even though there is no ‘single answer’; the framework for thinking offered by FAB Parents will leave you feeling empowered, encouraged and help you create a unique route map for parenting your child from where you are now to adulthood and beyond.